-The Doctor of Philosophy (Ph.D.) degree is awarded on the basis of achievement in a wide range of course work; experience in classroom teaching and laboratory instruction; a comprehensive qualifying examination evaluating the breadth and depth of background knowledge; intensive research experience during which the candidate demonstrates ability to initiate, perform, and analyze original experimental work; a written dissertation; and public defense of the dissertation through a final oral examination.
+The Doctor of Philosophy (PhD) degree is awarded on the basis of achievement in a wide range of course work; experience in classroom teaching and laboratory instruction; a comprehensive qualifying examination evaluating the breadth and depth of background knowledge; intensive research experience during which the candidate demonstrates ability to initiate, perform, and analyze original experimental work; a written dissertation; and public defense of the dissertation through a final oral examination.
 Students in GSBS will not be considered for admission to UMDNJ dental or medical schools while they are in training for a graduate degree.

-The requirements for the Ph.D. degree are usually completed in five years or less, but must be completed within seven years.
-While students may enroll in the Ph.D. program part time, all Ph.D. students must be registered full time for at least one academic year during the dissertation research.
+The requirements for the PhD degree are usually completed in five years or less, but must be completed within seven years.
+While students may enroll in the PhD program part time, all PhD students must be registered full time for at least one academic year during the dissertation research.
 Minimum requirements are:

 - a.
-At least 40 semester credits of relevant graduate level course work beyond the baccalaureate level, including the core course or medical biochemistry, with at least a 3.0 (B) average. - b.
+At least 40 semester credits of relevant graduate level course work beyond the baccalaureate level, including the IBMS course with at least a 3.00 (B) average. - b.
 A Qualifying Examination - c.
-A research proposal acceptable to the candidate's Advisory Committee and the Executive Council of the Graduate School
+A research proposal acceptable to the candidate's Advisory Committee and the Executive Council of the Graduate School.